AnIrishDuck/fajita/guide/src/2-shapes.md

 ### Shapes Can Have Multiple Parts

-Note that nothing in our definition precludes a shape with multiple totally disconnected parts:
+Note that none of our laws forbid a shape with multiple totally disconnected
+parts:

 | ![Disconnected shapes](./2-disjoint-shapes.png) |
 |:--:|